SuperMuel/mistral-ocr-streamlit/README.md

-# Mistral OCR PDF to Markdown Converter
+# Mistral OCR Document to Markdown Converter

-This project provides both a CLI tool and a Streamlit web interface for converting PDF documents to Markdown format using the Mistral OCR API.
-It can process single files or entire directories of PDFs.
+This project provides both a CLI tool and a Streamlit web interface for converting PDFs and images to Markdown format using the Mistral OCR API.
+It can process single files or entire directories of supported documents.

 ## Features

 - **CLI Tool:**
-    - Process single PDF files or directories.
+  - Process single documents (PDFs or images) or entire directories.
     - Specify output directory.
     - Option to force overwrite existing markdown files.
     - Dry run mode to preview which files will be converted or overwritten.
     - Progress bar for directory processing.
-    - Local cache to avoid re-processing identical PDFs (disable with `--no-cache`).
+  - Local cache to avoid re-processing identical documents (disable with `--no-cache`).
   - Read API key from `.env`, environment variable (`MISTRAL_API_KEY`), or command-line option.
   - Copy extracted markdown to clipboard
 - **Web Interface (Streamlit):**
-    - Upload local PDF files.
+  - Upload local PDFs or images.
-    - Process PDFs from URLs.
+  - Process PDFs or images from URLs.
   - Enter API key directly in the interface (also reads from `.env`/environment).
   - View extracted markdown.

 ## Installation